-We’re pleased to announce that in our next BA community webinar we’ll be joined by Neil Mullarkey, author of ‘Seven Steps to Improve your People Skills‘, actor, and co-founder the world famous improvisation group The Comedy Store Players.
-Neil’s session is entitled:
+In this BA Community webinar, we were joined by Neil Mullarkey, author of ‘Seven Steps to Improve your People Skills‘, actor, and co-founder the world famous improvisation group The Comedy Store Players.
+Neil’s session was entitled:

 Soft Skills, Hard Business

-Neil will talk about the fact that people skills are becoming even more important in the digital world, where face-to-face contact still matters.
+Neil talks about the fact that people skills are becoming even more important in the digital world, where face-to-face contact still matters.

 Some people feel they might not be great at this stuff but Neil will show how easy tweaks – simple steps as he calls them – can make a big difference.

 Neil Mullarkey is a unique communication expert.
 You may have seen him in Whose Line Is it Anyway, I’m Sorry I Haven’t A Clue, QI and two Austin Powers movies.
 He still performs with the Comedy Store Players, Europe’s top improv troupe, which he co-founded in 1985 with Mike Myers.

 Since 1999 he has been bringing the skills of theatre and especially improv to public and private sector organizations large and small across the globe – 24 countries so far.